Can You Have Tattoos in the Coast Guard?

 Blacklight and UV Tattoos and Brands

 Coast Guard tattoo policy allows blacklight and UV tattoos, but they must follow the same regulations as all other tattoos.
-Brands are allowed as well, but they must not be larger than 4 inches by 4 inches and cannot be on the hand, face, neck, or head.
+Brands are allowed as well, but they must not be larger than four inches by four inches and cannot be on the hand, face, neck or head.

 Tattoo Content